For tax nerds

 Think of capital losses as currency.
 Their face value is the dollar amount of the loss.
 Their purchasing power is the tax rate of whatever gains they offset.
 A $10,000 capital loss that offsets a $10,000 short-term capital gain (taxed at 37%) saves $3,700.
 The same $10,000 loss that offsets a $10,000 long-term capital gain (taxed at 20%) saves only $2,000.
 The same loss with no gains to offset saves $370 per year ($3,000 × federal marginal rate of ~12%, if ordinary income is low enough).

-The bottom line is practical: the strategy works best for investors who have meaningful taxable capital gains each year.
-It works well but slightly less so for investors with only long-term gains.
-It provides marginal benefit for investors with no significant capital gains.
+The bottom line is practical, and slightly counterintuitive: the strategy is most tax-efficient for investors with only short-term capital gains (both components save at the top rate), less so for investors with a mix or only long-term gains, and provides marginal benefit for investors with no realized capital gains at all.

 The nerdy version